 The situation is equally concerning elsewhere.
 In the developing world, one-third of urban households experience overcrowding or reside in inadequate housing conditions, lacking access to basic amenities such as water, sanitation, and durable construction materials.
 This information, reported by the United Nations (2016), highlights the significant housing challenges urban populations face in developing countries.
 Inadequate housing conditions affect individuals' quality of life and well-being, hinder socioeconomic development, and perpetuate inequality.
-The issues are also pressing in upper-middle-income countries such as Chile.
 Alves (2021), using data from Brazil, shows that the equilibrium interaction between substantial household mobility and low housing supply elasticities explains how unbalanced urban economic growth leads to slum growth.
 Addressing the housing needs of urban families is crucial for improving living standards, reducing poverty, and fostering equitable urban growth.

-This paper studies how the construction of transport infrastructure increases housing supply and the role of urban land-use regulation in shaping this impact.
+This paper studies how the construction of transport infrastructure increases housing and the role of urban land-use regulation in shaping this impact.
 Specifically, we investigate the effect of increased accessibility on a city's residential floor space and how this response varies within the city and with different zoning and land-use regulations.
-The floor space supply response within a city is crucial for understanding urban policies and investment impacts.
-For example, it is central to assessing place-based policies and evaluating the causes of the differences in growth between household income and housing prices that have led to affordability issues.
+Our empirical context is Santiago, Chile, which has over 6 million inhabitants.
+We exploit the variation provided by the city's massive investment in urban transport infrastructure between 2001 and 2010: the subway network grew by 36 percent and over 200 km of urban highways were built (see Figure 1).